akangaroo/CS51-Final-Project/README.md

 Created by Amy Kang, Anna Liu, Cecilia Zhou, Haoqing Wang

 # Setup
-Our project runs in Python 2.7 using the numpy library and the OpenCV package.
+Our project runs in Python 2.7 using the Python Imaging Library (PIL) and the OpenCV package.
+Other dependencies for our project include: SciPy.stats, os, and NumPy.

 1. Follow [this link](https://jjyap.wordpress.com/2014/05/24/installing-opencv-2-4-9-on-mac-osx-with-python-support/) to setup OpenCV on Python

-	Note: We're using OpenCV version 2.4.11 instead of 2.4.9
+	Note: We are using OpenCV version 2.4.11 instead of 2.4.9

 2. Install numpy by following [this link](http://www.numpy.org/)